 Restart Your Router

 The first thing you want to do in an attempt to fix Error ERR_NAME_NOT_RESOLVED On Windows is to restart your router.
-Whether your PC shows network is OK or not, you should restart the router or any network device you’re using.
+Whether your PC shows the network is OK or not, you should restart the router or any network device you’re using.
 All you have to do is disconnect the power supply for some minutes and then restart it again, you need to wait for a while before the router configure itself again and then try to access the website again.

 Delete browsing data

-We’ve already talked about clearing cache previously.
+We’ve already talked about clearing the cache previously.
 If however, deleting cache alone doesn’t work for you, you need to clear all browsing data.
 You should clear everything, right from cookies to browsing history and more.
-You can leave other important stuffs like form fields.
+You can leave other important stuff like form fields.
 To clear browsing data, you just need to click on the settings by clicking the three dots on your desktop browser.
 Choose ‘Settings’, and click on ‘Privacy and Security’.
 Clear data from the beginning of time and your problem might be resolved this time.